How to remove a computer CPU fan

 Removing a computer processor fan from the computer is a relatively simple process and may be necessary to clean the fan or replace a bad or noisy fan.
 Below, are the steps required for removing most computer processor heat sinks or fans.

-While inside the computer, make sure it's off and that you're familiar with ESD (electrostatic discharge) and its potential dangers.
+While inside the computer, make sure it's off and you're familiar with ESD (electrostatic discharge) and its potential dangers.

 Removing any covering

-For this computer, the duct system can be removed by pressing in on the clips and pulling the duct away from the case and processor.
+For this computer, the duct system can be removed by pressing in on the clips and pulling the duct away from the processor.
 After the duct is removed, the computer processor and the heat sink should be visible.

 Disconnect the fan